 2. Position the print face down onto the polyester t-shirt and secure in place with heat tape.

-3. Carefully thread the garment onto the heat press, cover with a silicone sheet and press at 190°C for 60-70 seconds.
+3. Carefully thread the garment onto the heat press, cover with a silicone sheet and press at 190°C for 60-70 seconds with medium pressure.

 4. Once pressed, remove the silicone sheet and peel whilst hot.